Montreal-Quakers/website/_pages/greene-centre.md

 ### Mobility
 Worship is on the main floor.
 * Wheelchair access via a ramp in the front of the building
-* Wheelchair accessible washrooms
+* Wheelchair accessible washrooms (as well as one that is gender neutral)
 * Wheelchair accessible parking in the rear of the building as well as a dedicated space out front (with sticker)
 * Other levels may not be accessible
-* Doors are not automatic
+* The front door can be opened with a button
+  * An attendant is nearly always available to help.
   * There is a bell at the rear door of the building.
-  * In the front, an attendant is nearly always available to help.

 ### Hearing
 * Our meeting has an auxiliary hearing aid system that we set up upon [request](/contact).